giorgiacantisani/Python-Tutorial/README.md

     ```bash
     (venv) $ python src/main.py -m MY_IRIS_EXP
     ```
-    notice how the ID value increase at each run
+    notice how the ID value increase at each run.
+    Now we have also an "observer" to our sacred experiment.

 21. In a mongo shell (just run mongo in the command line) check if the MY_IRIS_EXP database exists